Gkiokan/DistValetDriver/README.md

 ## What is this?
 This is a custom driver to handle any site using `/dist/index.html` as their front controller.

-Compatible with Vue, Webpack and many more.
+Compatible with Vue, Webpack, Astro and many more.

 ## Installation
 1. `git clone https://github.com/DCzajkowski/DistValetDriver.git ~/.config/valet/Drivers`.